On the reliability of published findings using the regression discontinuity design in political science

-This suggests there is selection pressure to obtain, report or publish results that are statistically significant at conventional levels.
-A contributing factor could be that researchers use inappropriate procedures to conduct inference, leading to for example misleading reported standard errors.
+This suggests selection pressure to obtain, report or publish results that are statistically significant at conventional levels.

 A possible explanation for the pathological features lies with researcher discretion in analysis.
 Researcher discretion is an important concern because the RD design offers considerable leeway in how to estimate the effects, and researchers could leverage this leeway to search for significant findings, a practice sometimes called p-hacking.
-To investigate whether researcher discretion can explain the pathological features, we compare studies that use automated bandwidth selection procedures with non-automated procedures.
-There are more choices to be made in the latter case, so researcher discretion should be a greater concern here, all else equal.
-However, we find little difference in the bunching of the $t$-statistics between the two types of studies, suggesting that researcher discretion in bandwidth selection cannot readily explain the pathological features.
+While the problems of p-hacking and publication bias are widely recognized, their importance for the RD design specifically has largely been overlooked; one recent exception is \citet{Gelman2022Criticism}.
+To investigate whether researcher discretion can explain the pathological features, we compare studies that use automated bandwidth selection procedures against those implementing non-automated procedures.
+Researcher discretion should be a greater concern with non-automated bandwidths, all else equal, as there are more choices to be made by researchers.
+However, we find \emph{more} bunching for studies using automated bandwidth selection, suggesting that researcher discretion in bandwidth selection cannot readily explain our findings.